Worth Reading (#wr365) aims to get everyone in Fort Worth reading, learning and having fun – all year long.

 A partnership between the library, Fort Worth ISD and other community organizations, Worth Reading expands and enhances the traditional summer reading program, offering activities and programs at locations throughout the Metroplex.

-The program is divided into four-month segments, each with its own activities and prizes.
-The next segment runs Sept.
+The program is divided into four-month chapters, each with its own activities and prizes.
+The current chapter runs Sept.
 1 – Dec.
-31, 2013.
+31, 2014.

 How to Participate